Horizontal-org/shira/README.md

 We don't have any particular recomendation about hosting providers for
 Shira: this is a pretty straightforward application so it should work anywhere you can install Docker.
+We have installed Shira in Digital Ocean and in Greehost and has worked well so far.
 If you experience any issues please [contact us](https://shira.app/contact).

 ### Prerequisites